Paula's Body Shop

 An effective method of speeding healing to an injured or sore area is a Contrast Bath.
 It's easiest to implement for hand and foot injuries, but for those with an imagination, it can be used most anywhere.

-The concept behind the Contrast Bath is simple: By alternating icing and heating, you create a pumping action that will first expel damaged tissue, then flush the injured area with oxygen, nutrients, and the natural chemicals the body uses to heal itself.
-A good three pumps usually does the trick.
+The concept behind the Contrast Bath is simple: By alternating icing and heating, you create a pumping action that first expels fluids from the damaged area, then flushes the injured area with oxygen, nutrients, and the natural chemicals the body uses to heal itself.
+A good, three 'pumps' usually does the trick.

-Contrast baths have been shown to work in cases of swelling, osteoarthritis, rheumatoid arthritis, poor circulation, and reduced range-of-motion.
-For athletes, it’s one of the quickest ways to get back into the action.
+Contrast baths have also been shown to work in cases of swelling, osteoarthritis, rheumatoid arthritis, poor circulation, and reduced range-of-motion.
+For athletes, it’s one of the quickest ways to get back into the action after an injury.

-For a hand injury, you will need two bowls that will fit your whole hand.
+• For a hand or foot injury, you will need two containers that will fit your whole hand or foot.

 1. COLD: submerse the injured hand or foot into the ice water bath for up to 1 minute